rvirding/erlog/README.md

 This is a low level interface, which is ment to built upon as much as used directly.

-To create an erlog instance in a closure use `erlog:new()` this will return a function that can be invoked to run an erlog program.
+To create an Erlog instance in a closure use `erlog:new()` this will return a function that can be invoked to run an Erlog program.
 To prove a clause you can then run `E({prove, ...})` This will return a new closure and a return of type `erlog_return()`.
 To consult you can run `E({consult,FILE})` which will return a new closure and 'ok' or an error.

 For example take this code:
-We start by creating a new instance of the erlog engine, then we it starts with an append statement which ask it to append lists *A* and *B*.
-The return value is designated with a 1 tuple with an atom value for the return variable, in this case *{'Z'}*.
+We start by creating a new instance of the Erlog engine, then we it starts with an append statement which ask it to append lists `A` and `B`.
+The return value is designated with a 1 tuple with an atom value for the return variable, in this case `{'Z'}`.

-If the prolog code works correctly it will return the tuple {{succeed, [{'Z', Value}]}, E1}.
-Here E1 is the new state of the erlog interpreter.
+If the prolog code works correctly it will return the tuple `{{succeed, [{'Z', Value}]}, E1}`.
+Here E1 is the new state of the Erlog interpreter.